Cabot House: Birth of Cabot House

 In 1961 Radcliffe College began to organize the brick buildings of the Radcliffe Quad into residential colleges in the style of Harvard.
 These Houses were styled North, South, and East, in reference to the cardinal directions of the building clusters.

 Cabot House (originally named South House) was formed in 1970 when East House and the original South House were merged.
 Anna Maria Abernathy held the title of Head of House, and she and her husband Fred served as Cabot’s first House Masters (now Faculty Dean).
 In 1971, Mary Bunting, President of Radcliffe, began her tenure as House Master.

 Bertram Hall, Radcliffe’s first permanent dormitory, was built in 1901 and donated by Mrs. David Pulsifer Kimball in memory of her son.
 In 1906, Eliot Hall, also donated by Mrs. Kimball, was built in honor of Grace Hopkinson Eliot, wife of Harvard President Charles W. Eliot.
 Alexander Wadsworth Longfellow, Jr, designed both Bertram and Eliot Halls.
 Barnard Hall was built in 1912 and named for Augusta Barnard and her husband.
-Briggs Hall, named for Radcliffe’s second president, LeBaron Russell Briggs, was constructed in 1923, and Cabot Hall, named in honor of Ella Lyman Cabot, member of the Radcliffe Governing Board from 1902 to 1934, followed in 1937.
+Briggs Hall, named for Radcliffe’s second president, LeBaron Russell Briggs, was constructed in 1923, and Cabot Hall, named in honor of Ella Lyman Cabot, a member of the Radcliffe Governing Board from 1902 to 1934, followed in 1937.
 The sixth building, Whitman Hall, was completed in 1911 and named for Sarah Wyman Whitman, the creator of two of the stained glass windows in Memorial Hall and a member of the Radcliffe Governing Board for several years.
 The Faculty Deans’ residence is located at 107 Walker Street.
 A residential wood-frame house at 103 Walker Street is the Senior Tutor’s residence.

 While the outside of the brick dormitories has remained unchanged, renovations to the House 19 years ago and to the dining area in the summer of 2002 provide new facilities and newly configured suites more in line with the "vertical hallway" arrangements of the River dormitories.